Depression is a mental health disorder that affects 15%–20% of adults older than age 65 in the...

 8 Ways to Protect and Strengthen Your Bones

 Bone health may decline with age, but it's not too late to make conscious efforts to slow or even reverse that effect.
 It is important to understand that, as we age, we can take preventative measures to protect our health.
-Even if you have experienced significant loss in bone density, actions can still be taken to protect further damage.
+Even if you have experienced significant loss in bone density, actions can still be taken to protect against further damage.
 In detail, the questions you should be asking are:

 - What can I do to keep my bones healthy?